NicodemusGurion/nicodemusgurion.github.io/_includes/QH/P-T.md

 > If you fear you might fail to give orphan women their ˹due˺ rights ˹if you were to marry them˺, then marry other women of your choice—two, three, or four.
 But if you are afraid you will fail to maintain justice, then ˹content yourselves with˺ one or those ˹bondwomen˺ in your possession.

-A muslim man can marry up to four women, but if he thinks he can not give them their legal rights, he can just "content himself" one wife, **or** those "bondswomen" in his posession. the footnote on quran.com says "A bondwoman is a female slave that a man owned either through purchase or taking her captive in war."
+The footnote on quran.com says "A bondwoman is **a female slave** that a man owned either through purchase or taking her captive in war".

+A muslim man can freely use his female slaves for sex.

 Surah 33:50

 > O Prophet!
-We have made lawful for you your wives to whom you have paid their ˹full˺ dowries as well as those ˹bondwomen˺ in your possession, whom Allah has granted you...
+We have **made lawful** for you your wives to whom you have paid their ˹full˺ dowries as well as those ˹bondwomen˺ in your possession, whom Allah has granted you...
 We have ordained for the believers in relation to their wives and those ˹bondwomen˺ in their possession.

-"Made lawful" means that he can have sex with them.
+"Made lawful" means that he can have sex with female slaves.

 Surah 23:5-6; 70:29-30